-Class Participation/Discussion Board postings Note: You MUST post your original message before you will be able to view the posts of other students.
-This course includes an Introduction Discussion that will help us get to know a little about each other and 4 discussions for each module.
+~ Class Participation/Discussion Board postings: You MUST post your original message before you are able to view the posts of other students.

 See below information about discussion expectations - failure to meet minimum word count for discussion assignments and replies will result in a point reduction of half the total grade.